thehackerwithin/thehackerwithin.github.com/index.md

 title: The Hacker Within
 ---

-The Hacker Within, began as a student organization at the University of Wisconsin-Madison, and is now reborn as a collection of such chapters around the world.
+The Hacker Within began as a student organization at the University of Wisconsin-Madison, and is now reborn as a collection of such chapters around the world.